LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/motionless.md

 &nbsp;

-He left the soldier alive, knowing that he could never go back to his comrades after failing to capture or kill the monster when he was given the opportunity in silver plate.
+He left the soldier alive, knowing that he could never go back to his comrades after failing to capture or kill the monster when given the opportunity in silver plate.

 &nbsp;